 settings.xmlfile contains a profile similar to the following:

-ForgeRock provides a Maven archetype for creating a starter project suitable for building an authentication node.
+ForgeRock provides a Maven archetype that creates a starter project, suitable for building an authentication node.
 You can also download the projects used to build the authentication nodes included with AM and modify those to match your requirements.

-Complete either of the following steps to set up or download a Maven project for building custom authentication nodes:
+Complete either of the following steps to set up or download a Maven project to build custom authentication nodes:

 To use the ForgeRock

 auth-tree-node-archetypearchetype to generate a starter Maven project: